justinsnapp/taraxa-private-test/README.md

 private key: 0x6551c1f8eeb2daea614e59d5fcd53c47333b5f09f3171fdd2d6192276c65c08c
 mnemonic: fancy alone nominee dose custom spend other lunar garlic video south second
 ```

+Taraxa config generation can be done using the cli by adding various options to it.
+If a known name like "testnet" is supplied you will get a config for joining the public testnet.
+In this case we want to generate one for a private testnet.
+You will find it helpful though to reference the config generated for the public tesnet to see how the genesis block is defined.
+The private testnet genesis block but allocate coins to node(s) that wish to pariticpate in consensus.
+Re-allocation can be done via RPC calls to generate transactions to send coins from one node to another.

 ```
 jsnapp% taraxa config --help